 Residential Addiction Treatment Program for Men

-Since 1988 Prescott House has provided outstanding services to men and their families from across the country and abroad.
+Since 1988 Prescott House, a top Arizona drug and alcohol rehab in Prescott, AZ has provided outstanding services to men and their families from across the country and abroad.
 Throughout the years we have found that long-term recovery is best achieved through long-term treatment in a nurturing and therapeutic environment.
 Prescott House is committed to providing precisely that: excellent clinical care in a close-knit recovery community.
 This commitment is founded on a firm belief in recovery of the mind, body, and spirit.
 Prescott House is a safe environment in which clients may confront their self-destructive behaviors and develop integrity and accountability while nurturing their personal and emotional growth in recovery.
 We as a staff work tirelessly to consider the whole person and to treat the causes of self- destructive behaviors and not simply the symptoms.

 Call us today for more information: 866-425-4673